wavemotion-dave/SugarDS/readme.md

 Version History :
 -----------------------
-Version 1.5 - ??-???-2025 by wavemotion-dave
+Version 1.5 - 29-Nov-2025 by wavemotion-dave
-* DSi now had a full 1024K of extra CPC emulated RAM that does not interfere with the Disk/ROM memory area.
+* DSi now has a full 1024K of extra CPC emulated RAM that does not interfere with the Disk/ROM memory area.
 DS-Lite still only has 512K of expanded CPC RAM.
-* Improved disk swap so the 'ready' signal is delayed a bit which seems to improve Infocom games when swapping in/out the save disk.
+* Improved Z80 CPU timing - good enough now that I no longer need the old 'CPU Adjust' configuration option which has been removed.
 * Improved Dandanator support for poor-man 'ROMBOX' functionality.
 Most game compilation packs now work.
-* Improved Z80 CPU timing - good enough now that I no longer need the old 'CPU Adjust' configuration option which has been removed.
+* Improved disk swap so the 'ready' signal is delayed a bit which seems to improve Infocom games when swapping in/out the save disk.
+* Support for a single 16K Extended Upper ROM - name as Sugar06.ROM and place in /roms/bios or in the same directory as the emulator.
 * Added DIAGONALS as a d-pad option in configuration.
+General configuration cleanup.
 * Switched to ParaDOS 1.2 (was using v1.1)

 Version 1.4 - 19-Nov-2025 by wavemotion-dave